Use our calculator to work out your checked baggage and cabin baggage allowance.

 You can split your checked baggage allowance over multiple items and check in as many bags as you like within that allowance.

-If your journey starts or ends in the US, or if you're travelling with any of our partner airlines, different baggage rules may apply.
+If your journey starts or ends in the US or Canada, or if you're travelling with any of our partner airlines, different baggage rules may apply.
 Always check your booking confirmation before your flight.

 We’ve made flying with golf clubs and other sport equipment simple with our flexible baggage policy.
 Most sports equipment can be included as part of your baggage allowance, and if you’re flying with golf clubs, you can take one golf bag for free, in addition to your checked baggage allowance.